Industria meccanicaEsportazione > Machine exports and industrial production

 The report leaves all these influencing factors to investigations elsewhere.
 Instead it identifies synchronous and asynchronous developments between machine exports from Germany and the industrial production of the export countries.

-The long-term time horizon of twelve years from 2008 to 2020, the standardization of the pre-crisis year 2008 as a common starting line and finally the quantification of the growth rates of machine exports and industrial production makes synchronicity and asynchronicity visible at a glance.
+The long-term time horizon of fourteen years from 2008 to 2022, the standardization of the pre-crisis year 2008 as a common starting line and finally the quantification of the growth rates of machine exports and industrial production makes synchronicity and asynchronicity visible at a glance.

-Machinery exports from Germany to the USA grow 57% faster than US industrial production
+Machinery exports from Germany to the USA grow by 111% since 2008, the US industrial production by nearly 5%

 Machine exports from Germany to the USA and the course of industrial production in the USA from 2008 to 2022.

-The strong growth in machinery exports to the USA of 52% since 2008 contrasts with US industrial production in 2020 that is 2.8% below the 2008 level.
+The strong growth in machinery exports to the USA of 111% since 2008 contrasts with the growth of the US industrial production by 4.7% in 2022.

-Comparing the annual growth rates from 2008 to 2020, this means growing machinery exports to the USA of 3.6% per year and a decline in US industrial production of 0.2% per year on average.
+Comparing the annual growth rates from 2008 to 2022, this means growing machinery exports to the USA of 5.4% per year and growing US industrial production of 0.3% per year on average.

-Machinery exports to the EU 8% above the development level of EU industrial production
+Machinery exports to the EU in sync with EU industrial production trend

-The European Union accounts with 49% (2020) for almost half of all machine exports from Germany.
+The European Union accounts with 45% (2022) for almost half of all machine exports from Germany.
 Before the global economic crisis, this share stood at 52%, then fell to 44% by 2013, while rising to the developing BRIC and MIST countries.
+Finally, the export ratio of German machinery to the EU reached 50% again (2016).
+Brexit contributed to lowering the export share to 45%.

 Machine exports from Germany to the EU and the course of industrial production in the EU from 2008 to 2022.

-In 2020, machinery exports from Germany to the countries of the European Union are 1% above the pre-crisis level of 2008.
+In 2022, machinery exports from Germany to the countries of the European Union are 12.9% above the pre-crisis level of 2008, corresponding to an annual growth rate in machinery exports of 0.8%.

 Germany’s machine exports lagging behind China’s growth potential by 50%